How to Deal With an Unexpected Loss

 - How will I pay for their medical expenses before they died?

 - How will I maintain my lifestyle now that they’re gone?

 You’re likely asking yourself those questions while you’re grieving the loss of your family member.
 While you may be just going through the motions to keep yourself moving, you may be able to find the answers to the questions above by filing a wrongful death suit.

 Once you’ve agreed upon a settlement amount, it will need to be dispursed to the proper parties.
-Here’s how that process works:
+There are 2 types: structured settlement and lump-sum payout.

 You may be able to take advantage of certain tax benefits for receiving structured settlement payments.
 Typically, structured settlement payments are tax-free, which is a major benefit of receiving your settlement in this manner.